liferay/liferay-docs/develop/tutorials/articles/ios-apps-with-liferay-screens/13-custom-cells-list-screenlets-ios.markdown

     }

 To fill the cell with the row's data, override the `doFillLoadedCell` method.
-Note that this method is not called for in-progress cells; it's only called for cells with data.
-Here it's important to note that the source data will be stored in the `object` argument.
-This is a generic object, and you'll need to cast it down to the specific type of the element.
-In case of `WebContentListScreenlet`, this will be the type `WebContent` while in an `AssetListScreenlet` it may be either `WebContent` or `Asset`.
+Note that this method isn't called for in-progress cells; it's only called for cells with data.
+Also note that the source data is stored in the method's `object` argument.
+This is a generic object that you must cast to the specific element type.
+In the case of Web Content List Screenlet, this is `WebContent`.
+In Asset List Screenlet, it may be either `WebContent` or `Asset`.
+Here's an example of such a method:

     override public func doFillLoadedCell(row row: Int, cell: UITableViewCell, object: AnyObject) {
         // Fill the cell from the object supplied.